jlahire/flycurrahee/README.md

 ## That's It

-This template gets you a professional aviation website without the headache.
-Update your info and you're online.
+This template gets you a work around until you get a professional.